 - Ultra Chef Express Food Chopper – This is one of my most-used kitchen tools.
 I use mine all the time to quickly chop up vegetables.
 I especially love using it to dice onions, because it saves me from all the tears!

 - OXO Stainless Steel Scraper – I purchased a bench scraper after seeing them being used on my favorite cooking shows.
 It is SUCH a handy tool for scraping up and transferring chopped food from the cutting board into the pan.

-Chinese Chicken Fried Rice (Easy Restaurant-Style Recipe)
+Healthy Chicken Fried Rice with Brown Rice (Easy Recipe!)